It’s happened again and I was powerless to resist.

 And at a scale of 1 to 220, with a track width (the gauge) of just 6.5 mm, it’s small enough to build a good-sized layout in even the smallest of spaces.
 It’s tiny.
 Far, far, smaller than traditional HO and OO gauges and even N gauge (the next size up).

-Because of this, I’ve often been tempted by Z gauge in the past and I already have small section of Z gauge track and a solitary loco which I run when the mood takes me.
+Because of this, I’ve often been tempted by Z gauge in the past and I already have a small section of Z gauge track and a solitary loco which I run when the mood takes me.

 The most common model railway in the UK, OO gauge (as used in Hornby railways), is lovely but needs space; I recently built a shed just to house for my OO railway and N gauge is great for small, limited, indoor spaces but both still need considerable room.

 To create an oval, for example, requires an area approx.742 millimetres (29 inches) wide for OO gauge track, 762mm (30 inches) for HO and even in N gauge you’ll need approx 432mm or 17” inches.
 Add in sidings, scenery and buildings and the area space expands dramatically.